HEALTHCARE IS A RIGHT, NOT A PRIVILEGE

 The resident’s supervisor works at the fixed-site location.
 Residents meet weekly in-person for group supervision, seminars and on an as-needed basis for other training opportunities, such as orientation and Grand Rounds.
 Some sites require additional travel time.
 CHC has an excellent video conferencing system that allows staff from all of our sites to meet as needed.
 When residents are not meeting in person, they are able to meet face-to-face via video.

-Throughout the year, MyEvaluations.com will be utilized to maintain an ongoing evaluation of residents’ experiences and growth, as well as evaluation of the program and individual seminars.
+Throughout the year, New Innovations will be utilized to maintain an ongoing evaluation of residents’ experiences and growth, as well as evaluation of the program and individual seminars.
 We have institutional policies in place for due process in the event of a grievance.

 These psychologists work at our sites across Connecticut.
 Each resident will have a primary supervisor affiliated with the site where he or she is located.
 Secondary supervisors may work at other locations.
 Residents may be asked to drive to other sites for meetings with their secondary supervisors or for didactic training.
 Didactic training is provided by the multidisciplinary team at CHC, including but not limited to psychologists, social workers, medical doctors, and advanced practice registered nurses.